William Lyon Mackenzie King: Early political career, minister of labour (1908–1911)

 King was first elected to Parliament as a Liberal in the 1908 federal election, representing Waterloo North.
 In 1909, King was appointed as the first-ever minister of labour by Prime Minister Wilfrid Laurier.

 King's term as minister of labour was marked by two significant achievements.
 He led the passage of the Industrial Disputes Investigation Act and the Combines Investigation Act, which he had shaped during his civil and parliamentary service.
 The legislation significantly improved the financial situation for millions of Canadian workers.
 In 1910 Mackenzie King introduced a bill aimed at establishing an 8-hour day on public works but it was killed in the Senate.
 He lost his seat in the 1911 general election, which saw the Conservatives defeat the Liberals and form government.

 Out of politics (1911–1919)

+Ontario Liberals head

+Just six week after his electoral defeat in Waterloo North, King accepted the role of president of the General Reform Association of Ontario, i.e. the Ontario Liberal Party, (Note: From around 1905 to 1921, the General Reform Association was the formal operational apparatus of the party) just as the provincial party was being hit by a bizarre crisis and was ill-prepared for an early election call.
+Incumbent Ontario Liberal leader A.G.
+McKay was embroiled in a salacious lawsuit (later proven to be baseless) and resigned on the eve of 1911 provincial election campaign.
+King's first formal task as president was to present Newton Rowell, the new party leader with no experience in elected office chosen by a committee of Liberal MPPs and MPs, to a hastily convene special general meeting of the party.
+Two days later in a print advertisement in his name as party president, King issued an urgent appeal for prospective Liberal candidates to step into the field.
+Despite his effort, the Liberals failed to field candidates in 28 electoral districts, resulting in seventeen Conservatives being elected by acclamation in the 1911 election, the largest number ever in Ontario history.
+King spent the following two years on lecture circuit on behalf of the party.

 Industrial consultant

-After his defeat, King went on the lecture circuit on behalf of the Liberal Party.
 In June 1914 John D. Rockefeller Jr. hired him at the Rockefeller Foundation in New York City, to head its new Department of Industrial Research.
 It paid $12,000 per year, compared to the meagre $2,500 per year the Liberal Party was paying.
 He worked for the Foundation until 1918, forming a close working association and friendship with Rockefeller, advising him through the turbulent period of the 1913–1914 Strike and Ludlow Massacre–in what is known as the Colorado Coalfield War–at a family-owned coal company in Colorado, which subsequently set the stage for a new era in labour management in America.
 King became one of the earliest expert practitioners in the emerging field of industrial relations.